Biruk-N/Wine-quality-prediction/README.md

 > Rather than chemical features, you can see that there is one feature named Type it contains the types of wine we here discuss on red and white wine, the percent of red wine is greater than white.

 For the next step we have to import some important library :
+> steps
+improt the data
+clean data
+split the data into training set / testset means some wine for train some for test create a model with decison tree create a model train the model make prediction then evaluate